EscapeBench: Towards Advancing Creative Intelligence of Language Model Agents: Conclusion

 \section{Conclusion}

 In this work, we introduce EscapeBench, the first benchmark for advancing LM's creativity.
-Our results highlight that current LMs still lag in creative reasoning.
-However, the EscapeAgent framework effectively lowers the barrier to creative problem-solving and implicit goal identification, resulting in significant performance improvements.
-While these advancements are promising, challenges remain in further enhancing the creative capabilities of the language model itself.
-Future work may focus on integrating multi-modal perception and developing new reinforcement learning algorithms to inspire even greater creativity.
+Our results show that while LMs still lag in creative reasoning, the EscapeAgent framework improves innovative problem-solving and implicit goal identification.
+Despite these advancements, enhancing the models’ intrinsic creativity remains a challenge.
+Future work could explore integrating multi-modal perception and new reinforcement learning algorithms to foster greater creativity.
 Our work serves as an important first step, offering a robust environment for experimentation.
 Looking ahead, we believe that creative intelligence, beyond just analytical and practical capabilities, will play a key role in shaping the frontier of AI.